|Product / Service||RMIT (ROYAL MELBOURNE INSTITUTE OF TECHNOLOGY) UNIVERSITY|

 |Tim Kirby||Naked Communications||Managing Director|

 |Blake Dawson||Naked Communications||Senior Account Executive|

 |Anthony Hatton||Naked Communications||Creative Director|

 |Amelia Harris||RMIT University||Senior Advisor - External Communications – RMIT University|

-This project is the story of an advertising brief that led to an academic research project, that led to the launch of a world-first product, that answered the original advertising brief.
+This project is the story of an advertising brief that led to an academic research project, that led to the launch of a world-first product.
 Sans Forgetica is the world’s first typeface specifically designed and proven to help you remember more.
-The ultimate study hack; created for high school students and delivered to them at the exact time they were studying for their university entrance exams.
-The perfect way for a university to directly engage with their audience and actually demonstrate why they should study there.
+The ultimate study hack; created for high school students studying for their university entrance exams.
+The perfect way for a university to demonstrate their credentials in technology, design and innovation.

 Rather than using traditional advertising which distracts students from their study, we found a way to actually help them.
 We created Sans Forgetica: the world’s first typeface specifically designed and proven to help you remember more.
 While investigating ideas for study hacks, we discovered previous research into the concept of cognitive disfluency: the principle whereby creating small obstructions to learning results in deeper cognitive processing, and subsequently better memory traces are created.
 This provided the inspiration for our idea.
 We brought together RMIT academics from the fields of design and psychology to work with the agency to design, refine and test the font; then gave it away to students studying for their exams as a download or Chrome browser extension.
 The ultimate study hack delivered just when students needed it.